TheTomcat/AdventOfCode/README.md

 My advent of code repository.
 Template and structure of the repository is based off the amazing work of [Marcel Blijleven](https://github.com/marcelblijleven) but the solutions are my own.
 Working on understanding all of the features of the original repository, but this serves as a simple summary.

 <!-- Last updated -->
-Last updated 11:45 on Saturday 18 December, 2021
+Last updated 05:27 on Wednesday 22 December, 2021
 <!-- End last updated -->

 <!-- start completed section -->